Founded in 1887, Clark was one of the first all-graduate

 To be considered for this position, you must submit your

 credentials online.
 Create a Clark University

 NOW button below.
 You will be able to upload the following

 See the FAQ for using our online system.
 Please contact

 us if you need assistance applying through this website.

 Already have a Clark University Careers Account?
-Login to your account to add documents or
+Login to your account to add documents or update your

 Review of applications will begin immediately and continue until

 the position is filled.
 Salary will be commensurate with skills and